 '''

-gensym

 (gensym)

 (gensym string)

+(gensym symbol)

 '''

 The procedure gensym constructs a new gensym.
 If passed no arguments, it constructs a gensym with no pretty name.
 The pretty name is constructed when and if the pretty name of the resulting gensym is needed.
+If gensym is passed a string, that string is used as the pretty name.
+If gensym is passed a symbol, the pretty name of the symbol is used as the pretty name of the returned gensym.
 See gensym-prefix (page 40) and gensym-count (page 41) for details.